itsbenchase/edi/friends.md

 First things first - the calculator was coded in Java (the only programming language I know), so you'll need to download it.
 You can download it for free for any operating system on Oracle's website: https://www.oracle.com/java/technologies/downloads/

-Next - create a GitHub account if you don't have one (it's also free).
-You will need to "fork" this repository, which will create a copy for you to use while working, and can easily be merged back into the main one (this one, eliotchase/edi).

-You'll also need to clone your forked version to your computer - I recommend using both [Github's offical CLI](https://cli.github.com/) and [Git](https://git-scm.com/) for all work with the EDI calculator (both programs are free).
+Next - create a GitHub account if you don't have one (it's also free), and clone the database to your computer - I recommend using both [Github's offical CLI](https://cli.github.com/) and [Git](https://git-scm.com/) for all work with the EDI calculator (both programs are free).

 Please register your GitHub username through [this short form](https://forms.gle/Z2DAJkB8Yk5yV6W5A), so I know who should actually be using this.